Eisenstein-Kronecker classes, integrality of critical values of Hecke $L$-functions and $p$-adic interpolation: Introduction

 \subsection{Overview of the approach to the theorems}

 We would like now to discuss our approach to the critical values of Hecke $L$-functions and why the strategy of Shimura or Katz has no straightforward generalization.
-Both, Shimura's and Katz' method relies on the existence of algebraic Eisenstein series on the Hilbert modular variety associated to the totally real subfield $F$ inside the CM field $K$.
-To get at the real-analytic Eisenstein series they use the Maa\ss-Shimura differential operators which are defined on the base.
-The evaluation of these Eisenstein series at a CM point is then essentially the $L$-value of the Hecke character in question.
-The algebraicity of the values is guaranteed by the algebraicity of the Eisenstein series on the Hilbert modular variety.
+Both, Shimura and Katz rely on real analytic Eisenstein series for the Hilbert modular group associated to the totally real subfield $F$ inside the CM field $K$ and the fact that their values at CM points are related to an $L$-value of a Hecke character.
+To see that these are algebraic numbers, they start by showing that the holomorphic Eisenstein series are algebraic using the $q$-expansion principle.
+The real analytic Eisenstein series are then derivatives by the Maa\ss-Shimura operators of the holomorphic ones.
+Katz had the important insight, that the Maa\ss-Shimura operators arise from the Gau\ss-Manin connection and the Hodge-splitting.
+The algebraicity of these operators is then guaranteed by the algebraicity of the Hodge-splitting at CM points.

-This approach of Shimura and Katz brakes down for arbitrary extensions $L$ of $K$ as the Eisenstein series in question no longer live in algebraic families.
-Their natural habitat is the locally symmetric space associated to the arithmetic group $\GL_n(\sO_K)$, which is not algebraic.
+This approach of Shimura and Katz breaks down for arbitrary extensions $L$ of $K$ of degree $n$ as the natural habitat of the Eisenstein series in question is the locally symmetric space associated to the arithmetic group $\GL_n(\sO_K)$, which is not hermitian and hence can not be the $\C$-valued points of an algebraic variety.